 They will let you know as soon as after the fact.
 As a result, it prevents you from further damage to your credit file.
 As a consumer, it’s in your own interest to protect yourself.

 You have to take the necessary precautions to prevent any fraud or identity theft.
 You can do credit monitoring on your own or pay for extra protection.
 The latter option makes sense if:

 – You have a victim of a fraud or identity theft;

 – You don’t want to freeze your credit reports;

 – No guarantee that you will monitor your credit report as recommended.

 In all other cases, you can take credit alerts in your own hands.
 Sure, you can do your own research and make your own list of credit alert services.
-Don’t be daunted by the number of two dozen companies offering credit alert.
+Don’t be daunted by the number of two dozen companies offering credit alerts.
 Yet, you’d better don’t take the risk and choose actually market leaders.

 Even though you have a subscription plan to some credit monitoring agency, that’s okay.
-You can call the customer service line to learn how to cancel credit alert.
+You can call the customer service line to learn how to cancel credit alerts.
 Typically, you can’t do it online.
 So, speaking directly to your bank or financial institution representative will do the trick.